-The "Price" is made up of all the resources available to the city, not just taxes.
-From a citizen or business taxpayer perspective, there is no clear distinction between many of the different taxes or fees collected by the city.
-They all add up to represent the financial burden on the community for the provision of services.
-In one respect, the City has very limited options for its tax related revenues.
-Within the constraints of state law (and some federal laws) the city is confronted with several limitations and procedural requirements as to how it can raise tax revenues.
-User fees (such as utility rates or park user fees) generally experience fewer imposed constraints by other levels of government.
-Additionally, the uses of certain taxes and fee revenues are restricted to certain types of services to be provided by the city.
-For example, water rate revenues can only be used for those costs associated with providing water service to the community.
-A tax related example is the use of taxes on transient lodging (hotel / motel tax) is restricted to enhancing the attractiveness of additional transient lodging activity.
+The "Price" is made up of all the resources available to the city, not just taxes. -From a citizen or business taxpayer perspective, there is no clear distinction between many of the different taxes or fees collected by the city. -They all add up to represent the financial burden on the community for the provision of services.
+In one respect, the City has very limited options for its tax related revenues. -Within the constraints of state law (and some federal laws) the city is confronted with several limitations and procedural requirements as to how it can raise tax revenues. -User fees (such as utility rates or park user fees) generally experience fewer imposed constraints by other levels of government.- Additionally, the uses of certain taxes and fee revenues are restricted to certain types of services to be provided by the city.
+For example, water rate revenues can only be used for those costs associated with providing water service to the community. -A tax related example is the lodging taxuse of taxes on transient lodging (hotel-/-motel tax), which is restricted to tourism promotion, acquisition of tourism-related facilities, and operation of tourism-related facilities enhancing the attractiveness of additional transient lodging activity.

-In a different respect however, the Council has significant discretion in aligning the levels of taxes and fees with the corresponding level of city services.
+In a different respect, however, the City Council has significant discretion in aligning the levels of taxes and fees with the corresponding level of city services.
 For example, if the city had a very high level of water service (and corresponding higher rates), it could choose to forgo future increases in water rates (or even lower the water rates) and lower the amount or quality of water related services to the community.
-This revenue capacity (from a community wide perspective) could then be shifted to an area where higher service levels were desired.
-This ability to manage the levels of service among city services by adjusting the corresponding tax and fee rates is an important consideration in structuring city revenues.
+This revenue capacity (from a community wide perspective) could then be shifted to an area where higher service levels were desired. -This ability to manage the levels of service among city services by adjusting the corresponding tax and fee rates is an important consideration in structuring city revenues.